yumauri/effector-storage/README.md

 ### Local storage adapter with values expiration

-> I want sync my store with `localStorage`, but I need smart synchronization, not dumb.
-Each storage update should contain last write timestamp.
-And on read value I need to check if value has been expired, and fill store with default value in that case.
+> I want to sync my store with `localStorage`, but I need smart synchronization, not a dumb one.
+Each storage update should contain the last write timestamp.
+And when reading the value, I need to check if it has expired and fill the store with the default value in that case.

 You can implement it with custom adapter, something like this: